Home » Bee Farm Blog » Beekeeping » Become a Beekeeper » How Many Beehives for New Beekeepers?

-How Many Beehives for New Beekeepers?
+How Many Beehives to Start?

 And we focus on everything and anything that has to do with bees – quotes, sayings etc. The more the better right?